 Bigodi Wetlands Sanctuary – Fabulous Birding & Primate Viewing in a Jungle Swamp

 Bigodi Wetlands Sanctuary is rich in Biodiversity; its Flora alone makes it worth visiting.
-Wild Palms, Polita Fig Trees, and the ever dominant Papyrus among the many other plants, flowers, and trees await you.
-It is almost the perfect setting for an adventure tale from the past.
+Wild Palms, Polita Fig Trees, and the ever-dominant Papyrus, among the many other plants, flowers, and trees, await you.
+It is the perfect setting for an adventure in the African Jungle.

-Bigodi Wetlands Sanctuary – A Jungle Swamp, its unique scenic beauty and its rich biodiversity set it apart from other same-same locations on an African Safari.
+Bigodi Wetlands Sanctuary – A Jungle Swamp’s unique scenic beauty and rich Biodiversity set it apart from other same-same locations on an African Safari.
 The wetlands are part of an important wildlife corridor that stretches from the Democratic Republic of Congo through Queen Elizabeth Park to Kibale Forest.

-There is a 4 1/2 kilometer long nature walk much of it on aa wooden plank boardwalk, which becomes your magical trail of up-close encounters with primates, birds, and wildlife.
-Your guide is a professional from the local community who is quite passionate about Bigodi Wildlife Sanctuary and the natural treasures that are found here.
+There is a four-1/2-kilometer-long nature walk, much of it on a wooden plank boardwalk, which becomes your magical trail of up-close encounters with primates, birds, and wildlife.
+Your guide is a professional from the local community who is quite passionate about Bigodi Wildlife Sanctuary and the natural treasures found here.

-The Sanctuary is proudly referred to as “Home of the Great Blue Turaco,” which is one of the two-hundred species found here.
-Bird species that include Hornbills, Turacos, Parrots, Cranes, Kingfishers, and many more swamp endemics.
+The Sanctuary is proudly called “Home of the Great Blue Turaco,” one of the two-hundred species found here.
+Bird species include Hornbills, Turacos, Parrots, Cranes, Kingfishers, and many more swamp endemics.
 Furthermore,

-Primate lovers are not left out, Bigodi Wetlands Sanctuary is the home two eight species of primates, including the Black and White Colobus, Red Colobus, Red-Tailed Monkey, Grey Cheeked Mangabey, Olive Baboon, L’hoest Monkey, Vervet Monkey, and the Blue Monkey.
+Primate lovers are not left out.
+Bigodi Wetlands Sanctuary is the home two eight species of primates, including the Black and White Colobus, Red Colobus, Red-Tailed Monkey, Grey Cheeked Mangabey, Olive Baboon, L’hoest Monkey, Vervet Monkey, and Blue Monkey.
 Chimpanzees are frequent drop-in visitors from neighboring Kibale Forest.

-The swamp is also a haven for other mammals such as bushbucks and otters, the semi-aquatic Sitatunga Antelopes (they have webbed toes) who make their home here.
-There are also Bush Pigs, Bush Bucks, Otters, and other mammals found there.
+The swamp is also a haven for other mammals such as bushbucks and otters, the semi-aquatic Sitatunga Antelopes (they have webbed toes), who make their home here.
+Bush Pigs, Bush Bucks, Otters, and other mammals are found there.

 There is a Tree-Top Canopy observation point where you can observe the swamp, wildlife, birds, and primates — the right spot for taking pictures.

-There are two guided walks a day, the first one is 7:30 am, which is best for birders and the second one is at 3:00 pm.
+There are two guided walks a day.
+The first is at 7:30 am, which is best for birders, and the second is at 3:00 pm.
 Arrangements can be made to accommodate the schedule of visitors.

-The guides are from KAFRED, a community-based project – the Kibale Association for Rural and Environmental Development (Conservation), and your visit here benefits the local community and the individual guides and their families.
+The guides are from KAFRED, a community-based project – the Kibale Association for Rural and Environmental Development (Conservation).
+Your visit here benefits the local community, the individual guides, and the families.
 UNESCO has recognized the project as a Sustainable Tourism Project.

-Bigodi Wetlands Sanctuary – its jungle-like setting in an African Swamp, its beauty enhanced by thick vegetation, its colorful flowering plants and trees, butterflies, primates, mammals, and birds all make it a must-visit place in Uganda especially if you are already visiting nearby Kibale Forest…enjoy the Pearl of Africa.
+Bigodi Wetlands Sanctuary – its jungle-like setting in an African Swamp, its beauty enhanced by thick vegetation, and its colorful flowering plants and trees, butterflies, primates, mammals, and birds all make it a must-visit place in Uganda, especially if you are already visiting nearby Kibale Forest…enjoy the Pearl of Africa.

-Bigodi Wetlands Sanctuary – Jungle Swamp is a place not to be missed in Uganda.
+Visit Bigodi Wetlands Sanctuary – Jungle Swamp is a place not to be missed in Uganda.